hall-jm/theseus/docs/adrs/ADR-0001-style-guide.md

   - CLI & Engine ADRs own error codes
   - Policy & Constants ADRs own global variables
   - Parser & Constants ADRs own global variables
+- **Support for the dotted key consequences_and_risks.requirements** is deferred until the parser recognizes dotted keys (see parser/structure.py key-marker regex).
+  - Until then, NORM rules treat only decision_details and rollout_backout as normative.”
+Is that acceptable?

 ### Linter Improvements (Ariadne) (in order)